devtron-labs/devtron/docs/setup/install/install-devtron.md

 ## Install Helm Dashboard by Devtron

 **Note**: This installation command will not install CI/CD integration.
+For CI/CD, refer [install Devtron with CI/CD](setup/install/install-devtron-with-cdcd.md) section.

-Run the following command to install Install Helm Dashboard by Devtron:
+Run the following command to install Helm Dashboard by Devtron:

 ```bash
 helm install devtron devtron/devtron-operator\
 --create-namespace --namespace devtroncd
 ```

+## Install Multi-Architecture Nodes (ARM and AMD)

-**Note**: To install Devtron on clusters with the multi-architecture nodes (ARM and AMD), append the installation command with `--set installer.arch=multi-arch`.
+To install Devtron on clusters with the multi-architecture nodes (ARM and AMD), append the Devtron installation command with `--set installer.arch=multi-arch`.

 [//]: # (If you are planning to use Hyperion for `production deployments`, please refer to our recommended overrides for [Devtron Installation]&#40;override-default-devtron-installation-configs.md&#41;.)